You can think of a practice as any action you consistently take.

 Power doesn’t come from the masculine, nor does it come from the feminine energy.

-⚡Power is when you put both of them together with awareness and agreement.⚡
+⚡Power is when you put both of them together with awareness and consensual cooperation.⚡

 The coaching relationship is based off of two people playing clearly defined roles, temporarily.

-The coach IS in a more masculine polarity of curiously asking penetrating questions, holding space, offering presence.
+The coach IS essentially maintaining a more masculine energetic polarity of curiously asking penetrating questions, holding space, offering presence, and generally gently guiding the expression of the feminine through the coachee.

-The other person is in a more feminine polarity of being seen, of revealing themselves, of letting go of holding things together for the designated amount of time.
+The coachee is in a more feminine polarity of being seen, of revealing themselves, of letting go of “holding things together” for the designated amount of time.

 And this is all within the framework of a clear agreement between two sovereign human beings.